 To race with death and cheat the storm of the lives of men in stricken ships is a task nobly and bravely accomplished by the lifeboatmen.
 The story of the lifeboat is an extraordinarily interesting one.
-During 1935 there were 376 launches of British lifeboats of the Royal national Lifeboat Institution, and 492 lives were saved.
+During 1935 there were 376 launches of British lifeboats of the Royal National Lifeboat Institution, and 492 lives were saved.
 Since the Institution was founded in 1824 over 64,000 lives have been saved, an average of eleven lives for every week of its 111 years of existence up to 1935.
 The Institution has 169 stations round the 5,000 miles of coast of the British Isles.
-The article is by F A Bex, and also deals with the lifeboat service of other nations.
+The article also deals with the lifeboat service of other nations.

 The colour plate issued with part 8 shows the various lights and flares used to indicate a variety of night signals to other vessels.
 A key underneath the illustration (not shown) provides a full explanation of each signal.

 The story of navigation on the Yangtze Kiang goes back far beyond the written record.
 To-day as ever this great river forms a vital highway for maritime trade, but for the sailor it is a highway often fraught with danger and hazard.